bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-service.rst

 Linux Service
 -------------

-The install service program :file:`InstallService.sh` helps to install the Axon.ivy Engine as a systemd Linux daemon.
+The install service program :file:`InstallService.sh` helps you to install the Axon.ivy Engine as a systemd Linux daemon.
 To install the service:

 #.
 Run following command as root: ``[engineDir]/bin/InstallService.sh``
 #.
 Accept the directory of your engine installation.
 #.
 Set the user and group under which the Engine service should run.
 Must not be
    root.
-Typically, a special user with limited access right should be used.
+Typically, a special user with limited access right is used.
 #.
 Start the Engine service with ``systemctl start AxonIvyEngine.service`` to
    check if it works.
 #.
 Check the current status of the service with ``systemctl status
    AxonIvyEngine.service``
 #.
-If you want to start the Engine service on the system start, execute
+If you want to start the Engine service on system start, execute
    following command: ``systemctl enable AxonIvyEngine.service``

 ..
 Hint::